Image

 NetworkSchemeHandler

-allows obtaining images from http://
+NetworkSchemeHandler allows obtaining images from http:// and https:// uris

-).
+(internally it uses HttpURLConnection).
 This scheme-handler is registered by default

 OkHttpNetworkSchemeHandler

-allows obtaining images from http://
+OkHttpNetworkSchemeHandler allows obtaining images from http:// and https:// uris

 via okhttp library.
 Please note that in order to use

-this scheme-handler you must explicitly add okhttp
+this scheme-handler you must explicitly add okhttp library to your project.

 // default instance